equinor/bandana/docs/handover.md

 - [ ] Admin Role of Github repo transferred to `SSI`
   - [ ] 1. `SSI` team promoted or added as Admin
   - [ ] 2.
 Dugtrio demoted / removed from team access list
+- [x] Make SSI owners of Azure App Registration and Enterprise Application DHOVL and JOETE made owners on Fri, Oct 27.
+2023
 - [x] Transfer ownership of Snyk to `SSI`
     No Snyk present, should be added
 - [x] Introduction to fuseki's module system including service loader